makevoid/rjs/Readme.md

 ```

-hi I'm an elf and I write documentation
+hi I'm an elf and I write documentation (_why style)

 ```
 #